mbheinen/bpa-ipf-tsp/docs/basic/pfc.rst

                AREA
                OWNER

 This command sorts output information of a solved network by bus, zone, area, or ownership.
 The area sort is by ``AO`` records, not by ``A`` records.
-See section :ref:`Area Output Sort`.
+See section :ref:`area-output-sort`.

 SAVE_FILE
 =========